Semi-submersible platform: Offshore rocket launch and landing platform

+Ocean Odyssey was converted from a mobile drilling rig to a launch platform in 1997.
+In total, 36 rockets were launched from the platform.
+The last launch happened in 2014, shortly before its owner Sea Launch significantly reduced all operations.

-The potential application of converted semi-submersible oil drilling rigs is being explored by Space Exploration Technologies (SpaceX) for launching and landing of their new fully reusable rocket Starship on a dedicated Starship offshore platform.
-SpaceX has acquired two former offshore oil drilling rigs, similar to the ENSCO/Valaris 8506 offshore model, and named them Phobos and Deimos after the moons of Mars, a stated destination for the Starship vehicle.
+The potential application of converted semi-submersible oil drilling rigs is being explored by Space Exploration Technologies (SpaceX) for launching and landing of Starship.
+SpaceX has acquired two former offshore oil drilling rigs in 2021, similar to the ENSCO/Valaris 8506 offshore model, but later sold them in 2023 after they were considered unsuitable.